|Entrance of 333 E. 41st St.|

 ➼ Opens May, 1926.
 Six floors, with 36 apartments, a mix of studios, one- and two-bedroom units.

 ➼ Designed and constructed by the Toensfeldt-Boughton architectural firm, the simple brick structure features a Tudor Revival entrance, adorned with a pointed arch, shields and pelicans, all rendered in limestone (at left).
-The rest of its facade is rather nondescript, and is probably most memorable for its numerous fire escapes.
+The rest of its facade is rather nondescript, most memorable for its numerous fire escapes.

 ➼ Some say that the Tudor ornament on this building inspires Fred French to design his community in the same style, but we don't buy it.
 Tudor-style architecture ‒ meant to suggest genteel 'country' living ‒ was very much in vogue in 1920s Manhattan.
 We believe that Tudor City's architect, H. Douglas Ives, made the call.